A new platform for documentation and tutorials is launching soon.

 - DR operation tokens

-- Transit backend key generation
+- Transit backend key generation and

 Refer to the HSM Integration - Entropy Augmentation tutorial to learn how to use the Entropy Augmentation function to leverage an external Hardware Security Module to augment system entropy.